-During the year ended December 31, 2015, we generated \$0.2 million in contract research revenues, resulting from the acquisition of Aquarius.
-No revenues were generated for the year ended December 31, 2016.
-Our ability to generate product revenue from our lead clinical product candidates, if approved, which we do not expect to occur before 2021, if ever, will depend significantly on the successful development and eventual commercialization of MAT2203 and MAT2501.
+During the year ended December 31, 2017, we generated approximately \$150 thousand in contract research revenues, resulting from a grant with the Cystic Fibroses Foundation.
+No revenues were generated for the year ended December 31, 2016 and approximately \$195 thousand was generated in year ended December 31, 2015.
+Our ability to generate product revenue from our lead clinical product candidates, if approved, which we do not expect to occur before 2023, if ever, will depend significantly on the successful development and eventual commercialization of MAT2203 and MAT2501.
+The Company will adopt ASU No. 2015-14, "Revenue from Contracts with Customers" as of January 1, 2018.
+This standard will not have an impact on our consolidated statements.